SrijaAdhya12/Tindog/README.md

 # Tindog

-Dating side for our beloved pets.
+Dating site for our beloved pets.

 ## Tech Stack